zarr-developers/VirtualiZarr/docs/usage.md

 ### Writing to an Icechunk Store

 We can also write these references out as an [IcechunkStore](https://icechunk.io/). `Icechunk` is a Open-source, cloud-native transactional tensor storage engine that is compatible with zarr version 3.
-To export our virtual dataset to an `Icechunk` Store, we simply use the {py:meth}`ds.virtualize.to_icechunk <virtualizarr.xarray.VirtualiZarrDatasetAccessor.to_icechunk>` accessor method.
+To export our virtual dataset to an `Icechunk` Store, we simply use the {py:meth}`vds.virtualize.to_icechunk <virtualizarr.VirtualiZarrDatasetAccessor.to_icechunk>` accessor method.

 ```python
 # create an icechunk store